iamsuteerth/skyfox-backend/docs/README.md

     "request_id": "unique-request-id"
   }
   ```

 ### Verify Security Answer
 - **URL**: `/verify-security-answer`
 - **Method**: `POST`
 - **Authentication**: None
+- **Description**: Verify the answer to the security question of a user and return a reset-token which expires in 300 seconds back to the user which is used for forgot password request validation.
 - **Request Body**:
   ```json
   {